dennissxz/data-science-handbook/31-regression/11-linear-models.md

 2. The values of explanatory variables $\boldsymbol{x}_i$ are known and fixed.
 Randomness only comes from $\varepsilon_i$.

 3. No $X_j$ is constant for all observations.
-No exact linear relationships among the explanatory variables (no perfect multicollinearity).
+No exact linear relationships among the explanatory variables (aka no perfect multicollinearity, or the design matrix $\boldsymbol{X}$ is of full rank).

 4. The error terms are uncorrelated $\operatorname{Cov}\left( \varepsilon_i, \varepsilon_j \right)= 0$, with common mean $\operatorname{E}\left( \varepsilon_i \right) = 0$ and variance $\operatorname{Var}\left( \varepsilon_i \right) = \sigma^2$ (homoskedasticity).